 The Pediatric segment is the largest shareholder and is estimated to grow at a CAGR of 7% during the forecast period.
 The increasing rate of pre-mature births is also projected to boost market growth within the forecast period.
 Furthermore, major players such as Nestle S.A. and Abbott Laboratories sell products for children with special needs.
 An increasing number of products to serve pediatric patients with growing awareness about such diseases is expected to boost the market's growth.

 Geriatrics is the second largest segment.
 The geriatric population is susceptible to several chronic diseases due to a lack of nutritional intake through food.
-This is expected to contribute to the growth of the clinical nutrition market during the forecast period.
+This is expected to contribute to the growth of the market for clinical nutrition during the forecast period.
 Moreover, the increasing prevalence of sarcopenia, weakness, organ dysfunction, low immunity, and osteoporosis are a few other factors.
 People suffering from chronic conditions such as cancer and diabetes coupled with the growing geriatric population are also anticipated to supplement the market growth.